 OceanLove Foundation cares for the well-being of the cetacea, and our one water cycle.

-OceanLove Foundation urges global governments to install marine sanctuaries and generous marine corridors all along their shorelines as a place of refuge for native dolphins, porpoises and migrating whales - and urges the navy, coast guards and air forces to patrol these marine sanctuaries and marine corridors, and to completely ban fishing within the vicinity of these corridors for marine refuge.
+OceanLove Foundation urges governments to install cetacea corridors all along their coasts, and to install marine monuments as a place of refuge for native dolphins, porpoises and migrating whales - and urges the navy, coast guards and air forces to patrol these marine monuments and cetacea corridors, and to completely ban fishing within the vicinity of these corridors - as part of extending the Antarctic Treaty.

 We will install Livestream Whalesong Buoys along the pathway.